She was crying five minutes ago. Now she's doing her makeup for millions.

 She calls herself "the queen of hangovers."
 She went out every night except Monday during college.
 She posts about vomiting on her dresses.
 Somehow, this makes brands want to work with her more.

-Dancing With the Stars: The Type 3 on Full Display
+Dancing With the Stars: The Achiever Under Spotlight

 In 2025, Alix joined Season 34 of Dancing with the Stars.
-For a Type 3, this was perfect territory: a visible, competitive, achievement-based platform where improvement could be measured week by week.
+For someone driven by visible, measurable success, this was perfect territory: a competitive platform where improvement could be tracked week by week.

 Partnered with Val Chmerkovskiy, she became one of the season's most improved dancers.
 Judges Carrie Ann Inaba, Derek Hough, and Bruno Tonioli praised her growth.
 Her performances consistently earned among the highest scores.

-The emotional peak came on Dedication Night, when she performed a contemporary dance with her 12-year-old half-sister Izabel.
-The performance scored 35 out of 40, with fans insisting she deserved higher.
+The emotional peak came on Dedication Night.
+She performed a contemporary dance with her 12-year-old half-sister Izabel, one of Ashley Dupre's daughters.
+The complicated family history transformed into something beautiful on national television.
+The performance scored 35 out of 40.
+Fans insisted she deserved higher.

 In the finale, she and Val earned perfect 30s on all their dances.
 They finished in second place behind Robert Irwin and Witney Carson.